rust-lang/rfcs/text/0000-env-sandboxing.md

   accessing it via other paths would be too brittle and confusing, and that doing everything on a canonical basis is more understandable.
 But there are still issues of how to handle a symlink in the middle of a path.

+  Hm, canonicalized paths won't work as expected if the source files themselves are symlinks to elsewhere.